When you travel or live in an RV, it is your base of operations where you should feel comfortable.

 - Extras: High-powered motor, 320 cubic feet per minute, streamlined shape, copper tubing, large evaporator, eco-friendly refrigerant, 2-year warranty

-Look no further than the Coleman Mach 15+ RV air conditioner for a ducted installation.
+Look no further than the Airxcel Mach 15+ RV air conditioner for a ducted installation.
 Coleman is well known for reliable units, and this model is among the world’s most powerful RV air conditioners.

 Equipped with a fan motor that delivers ⅓ horsepower, it might well be the strongest RV AC and delivers cool air at an incredible rate of 320 cubic feet per minute.
-The Coleman Mach 15+ comes with a streamlined shape for enhanced airflow and cooling efficiency.
+The Airxcel Mach 15+ comes with a streamlined shape for enhanced airflow and cooling efficiency.